tdquang/docs/setUp/devEnvironment.md

 sftp into the server ask Brian where the data dump is.

 Then you will need to create a table in mysql.
-Once logged into mysql, you will want to create a table using the command: `CREATE TABLE sbe;`.
+Once logged into mysql, you will want to create a table using the command: `CREATE DATABASE sbe;`.

 Once this is done you will want to exit out of mysql and run the following command: `mysql -u root -p sbe < [data dump]`.